-As Christians, it is exciting for us to hear that revival broke out in the Cape York Peninsula this year!
+As Christians, it is exciting for us to hear that revival broke out in the Cape York Peninsula a few years ago!
 In the town of Aurukun, there were scenes of reconciliation and a dramatic fall in violence.
 It started when 1000 people out of the town’s 1300 strong population crowded into the local Uniting Church.

 The people were earnestly and intensely seeking after God.
 Craig Mischewski is the minister at St. Luke’s Uniting and Anglican Church in Weipa, and visits the town of Aurukun regularly.
 He joined this 20Twenty conversation to share his experience of being in the midst of revival, and what it looks like in practice.